ChanRahar/UpdatedBookSearch/README.md

 # Google-Book-Search

-This React application uses the Google Books API to search books, and user can save book and view them on the Saved Page.
+This React application uses the Google Books API to search any books.
+User can create an account, and save search books that the user can view them at later time.
+Once a book is saved, the user has the option to delete the saved book.

 Try the application here: https://googlebooks-search.herokuapp.com/